Haor/matting_mask/README.md

 - `-t`/`--trim`: The number of seconds to trim from the end of the video and audio.
 Default is 3 seconds, suitable for TikTok videos.
 If a specific value is not provided, the default value of 3 seconds will be used.

 ## Note
 The model file should be stored in the 'cv_unet_universal-matting' directory and the filename should be 'tf_graph.pb'.
-If the model file does not exist or is not found, the script will throw a FileNotFoundError.

-Please make sure the input and output paths are correct, otherwise errors may occur.